libigl/libigl.github.io/docs/tutorial.md

 // loading mixed mesh from Gmsh file igl::readMSH("hand.msh", X, Tri, Tet, TriTag, TetTag, XFields, XF, EFields, TriF, TetF);
 ```

-Interactive viewer is unable to directly draw tetrahedra though.
-For visualization purposes, each tetrahedra
+The interactive viewer is unable to directly draw tetrahedra though.
+So for visualization purposes each tetrahedron
 can be converted to four triangles.
 ![([Example 110]({{ repo_url }}/tutorial/110_MshView/main.cpp)) Shows a slice of tetrahedral mesh with scalar field defined on element level](images/110_MshView.png)